GavinAbercrombie/medical-safety/README.md

 Please cite as:

 Gavin Abercrombie and Verena Rieser.
 2022.
 Risk-graded Safety for Handling Medical Queries in Conversational AI.
-In Proceedings of The 2nd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics.
+In *Proceedings of The 2nd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics*.
 Association for Computational Linguistics.

 Bibtex: